Overview of MSP

 - You need to add or remove a spouse or children

-- Your status in Canada changes (for example, if you receive a study permit extension, a post-graduation work permit, permanent resident status, or Canadian citizenship)
+- Your status in Canada changes (for example, if you receive a study permit extension, post-graduation work permit, visitor record, or permanent resident status)

 - You are planning to leave BC permanently (or temporarily if you will be absent from BC for six months or more during a calendar year)